 Welcome!
-This website will acquaint you with the research and performances of Betty Jean Steinshouer's nearly thirty years on the Chautauqua circuit.
-As she winds down her many years on the road (hoping for one final tour in 2020 - be in touch if you'd like to be included on the itinerary) the aim is to leave audio and written records of each of her characters, as well as her work as a Fellow in Florida Studies at the University of South Florida, which resulted in almost twenty years of research and writing on a book about twelve authors (Harriet Beecher Stowe, Constance Fenimore Woolson, Sarah Orne Jewett, Laura Ingalls Wilder, Marjory Stoneman Douglas, Zora Neale Hurston, Marjorie Kinnan Rawlings, Edna St. Vincent Millay, Rose Wilder Lane, Elizabeth Bishop, Anne Morrow Lindbergh, and Rachel Carson) exploring their relationships with the Land of Flowers in The Florida Journeys.
+This website will acquaint you with Betty Jean Steinshouer's nearly thirty years on the Chautauqua circuit.
+As she winds down her many years on the road, the aim is to leave audio and written records of each of her characters, as well as her work as a Fellow in Florida Studies at the University of South Florida.
+After almost twenty years of research and writing on a book about twelve authors (Harriet Beecher Stowe, Constance Fenimore Woolson, Sarah Orne Jewett, Laura Ingalls Wilder, Marjory Stoneman Douglas, Zora Neale Hurston, Marjorie Kinnan Rawlings, Edna St. Vincent Millay, Rose Wilder Lane, Elizabeth Bishop, Anne Morrow Lindbergh, and Rachel Carson) exploring their relationships with the Land of Flowers in Florida Journeys, she took time off from Florida Studies to complete a Cather book, Long Road from Red Cloud, which won Book Fest's International Book Award for Biography in 2020.

-After a trip to Missouri in the summer of 2018 to reprise her most long-running role of "Willa Cather Speaks" at the George Washington Carver Historic Site, she made one last research trip to Nebraska, and during time spent in the reading rooms at UNL and in Red Cloud, the book she had long hoped to write about Cather finally emerged, from files marked RESTRICTED for decades, due to a 1946 ban on publication or quotation of her correspondence.
-Now that thousands of formerly verboten Willa Cather letters are in the public domain (as of January 2018), "the thing not named" can finally be named.
-Watch this space for the release date of Long Road from Red Cloud: Life Lessons from Willa Cather.
+After a trip to Missouri in the summer of 2018 to reprise her long-running role of "Willa Cather Speaks" at the George Washington Carver Historic Site, she made one last research trip to Nebraska.
+During time spent in the reading rooms at the University of Nebraska-Lincoln and in Red Cloud, the book she had long hoped to write about Cather finally emerged, from files marked RESTRICTED for decades, due to a 1946 ban on publication or quotation of Willa Cather's correspondence.
+With thousands of formerly verboten Willa Cather letters in the public domain (as of January 2018), the mystery of"the thing not named" could finally emerge, through family correspondence as well as historic research from three generations of Cather Studies.
+Long Road from Red Cloud: Life Lessons from Willa Cather, is now available in audio, ebook, and paperback.

 WILLA CATHER SPEAKS

 Willa Cather - The author of O Pioneers!and My Antonia is Betty Jean Steinshouer's alpha and omega.
 Cather started it all and she will no doubt end it all.
 She is timeless and inexhaustible - in more than 5,000 performances of "Willa Cather Speaks," each has been unique to the audience and location.
-Other renditions have been developed for the Florida Center for the Book ("On Hemingway: Three Views"), for the Big Read Project of the National Endowment for the Arts ("The Making of My Antonia"), for the Tampa History Center ("America At War"), and for Humanities Nebraska ("Free?
+Other renditions have been developed for the Florida Center for the Book ("On Hemingway: Three Views" combining Willa Cather with Marjorie Kinnan Rawlings and Gertrude Stein), for the Big Read Project of the National Endowment for the Arts ("The Making of My Antonia"), for the Tampa History Center ("America At War"), and for Humanities Nebraska ("Free?
 Land: 1862 and the Shaping of Modern America").
 Betty Jean Steinshouer also portrayed Willa Cather at the 125th and 150th Nebraska Statehood celebrations in 1992 and 20017.
-The first Chautauqua Companion Book will be Life Lessons from Willa Cather.
+The first Chautauqua Companion Book is Long Road from Red Cloud: Life Lessons from Willa Cather.

 NOTES FROM CROSS CREEK